Preparing for Your Lead Inspection

 - Window and Trims

 There should be no debris on floors.
-The inspector will take dust wipe samples from floors and window sills or window wells.
+The inspector will take dust wipe samples from floors or window sills and window wells if there are any wood windows.
 Clean these surfaces thoroughly.

 Do the following when cleaning up any dust or debris: